 Show your dad you think he rocks with these Edible Fudge Rocks!
-They are delicious and so easy to make, he won’t be able to get enough!
+These cookies and cream fudge rocks are quick and easy to make, taste great, and will sweeten up any Father’s Day celebration.

 A big pile of rocks wouldn’t quite get the point across, so I found a piece of clip art of a guy holding a flag and added, “Dad Rocks” to it.
 I edited the image to say “My Dad Rocks,” and “Dad, You Rock” using Photoshop.
 You can have your’s say whatever you’d like.

 You could be adventurous and create the guy out of fondant or modeling chocolate, or go the easy route and hand write your personal sentiment on a piece of paper and attach it to a toothpick and stick it into a rock.
 Or you could dress it up and buy your dad a new shovel and cover it with plastic wrap, pile on the rocks and attach a sign to the handle.
 A bucket of rocks would work too.
 Oh, so many possibilities…

 UPDATE: I’ve also created a blog post showing you how to imprint the cookies ‘n cream fudge rocks with words like “you rock.”